 Locorotondo, Cisternino and Ostuni are quite similar from the outside, but still, each city spreads its own flair and charm and I am glad I’ve seen them all.
 Elena from Passion from Hospitality has written a great article about the lesser known Puglia.

 Have you visited one of these little cites in Puglia?
-I’d love to hear your thoughts and if you fell in love with a city and if yes, which one was it?
+I’d love to hear your thoughts and if you ever fell in love with a city and if yes, which one was it?